 When many entrepreneurs create their startups, defining the company culture is generally not at the top of their list of priorities.

-However, thinking about the kind of business that you want to be early on means that it will be easier to build your work environment and culture.
+However, thinking about the kind of business that you want to be in early on means that it will be easier to develop your work environment and culture.
 It is much harder to create a stable workplace environment when you already have a team of staff in place.

-Here are some of the ways that you can begin to understand the startup work culture and relay this culture to employees.
+Here are some of the ways that you can begin to understand the startup work culture as a part of Custom App Development.